National Institutes of Health

 - The primary NIH organization for research on Swallowing Disorders is the National Institute on Deafness and Other Communication Disorders

-If you have a swallowing disorder, you may have difficulty swallowing and may also have pain while swallowing.
-Some people may be completely unable to swallow or may have trouble swallowing liquids, foods or saliva.
+If you have a swallowing disorder, you may have difficulty or pain when swallowing.
+Some people cannot swallow at all.
+Others may have trouble swallowing liquids, foods, or saliva.
 This makes it hard to eat.
 Often, it can be difficult to take in enough calories and fluids to nourish your body.

 Medicines can help some people, while others may need surgery.
 Swallowing treatment with a speech-language pathologist can help.
 You may find it helpful to change your diet or hold your head or neck in a certain way when you eat.
 In very serious cases, people may need feeding tubes.